 The talk consisted of a theoretical and practical part that even included a live-coding session.
 Especially thanks to the latter I think I finally have a rough understanding of what GraphQL is and how I could use it in some of my projects.
 Here are a couple of notes I took during the talk:

-• GraphQL doesn’t allow us to do anything we weren’t able to do before.
+- GraphQL doesn’t allow us to do anything we weren’t able to do before.
 But it provides us with a rather nice, generic API gateway for data-centric APIs.

-• It helps getting around classic issues with RESTful APIs: over-fetching, under-fetching, imperative approaches, API evolution.
+- It helps getting around classic issues with RESTful APIs: over-fetching, under-fetching, imperative approaches, API evolution.

-• Used internally at Facebook since 2012 and open-sourced in 2015.
+- Used internally at Facebook since 2012 and open-sourced in 2015.

-• While things get easier on the client-side, there is a considerable amount of work initially required on the server in order to abstract your APIs with GraphQL.
+- While things get easier on the client-side, there is a considerable amount of work initially required on the server in order to abstract your APIs with GraphQL.
 In the long term, this pays off, though.

-• While “QL” might imply that GraphQL can only be used for retrieving data from the server, you can also execute mutations and subscriptions.
+- While “QL” might imply that GraphQL can only be used for retrieving data from the server, you can also execute mutations and subscriptions.

-• express-graphql offers an express middleware for GraphQL which also allows you to explore an API through a debug console (if you set the graphiql flag.
+express middleware for GraphQL which also allows you to explore an API through

-• GraphQL exposes a tree of objects that can be queried.
+flag. - GraphQL exposes a tree of objects that can be queried.
 Each object is defined by a strictly typed schema with its own type-system.
 The existence of such a type-system also allows for documentation to be automatically generated and the graphiql console to support things like auto-completion.

-• Each schema object has a resolve method which is called in order to fill the object with actual data from an underlying API.
+method which is called in order to fill the object with actual data from an underlying API.
 In fact, each field within the object can also have its own resolution mechanism.
 As this can easily lead to n+1 queries to the backend APIs there are a couple of community solutions for that.
-In general, there are quite a few tools around schema definitions provided by graphql-tools.
+In general, there are quite a few tools around schema definitions provided by graphql-tools. - Axios is a library that abstracts http requests as promises

-• The fields property within a schema object can also be a function in order to be able to reference schemata that are defined later on in the code.
+property within a schema object can also be a function in order to be able to reference schemata that are defined later on in the code. - relay and apollo are popular libraries to include GraphQL in clients for React and other tool-chains.

 JS all the way by Manuel Zoderer